rdkit/rdkit/Docs/Book/RDKit_Book.rst

 - The bond must be a single bond between SP2 hybridized atoms.
 - The neighboring bonds must be single, double or aromatic.
 - If there are two groups on either end, those groups must be different as per CIP rules.
-- Currently RDKit consider ring bonds as potential atropisomer bonds only if the ring in which the bond appears is 8 atoms or larger (thus allowing macrocycles).
+- Currently RDKit considers ring bonds as potential atropisomer bonds only if the ring in which the bond appears is 8 atoms or larger (thus allowing macrocycles).
 - The molecule must have coordinates for atropisomer bonds to be interpreted.